ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 and conclude that perhaps we should stratify by variety, we may find our original subgraph size is too fine-grained, or too general, or our function space too large, or too small.
 In this framing, failures are still extremely valuable, as they increase our confidence that successes are _true_ successes.
-We can adjust our hypotheses as we learn from previous tests (e.g., slowly "recover more loss").
+We can adjust our hypotheses as we learn from previous tests (in another language, slowly "recover more loss").

 ## Some More Concise and Concrete Research Directions